Gaussian asymptotics of discrete $\beta$-ensembles

 The definition of the deformed measure $ \Pp_{N}^{\t,\v}$ is motivated by the following observation.
 It was used before in the related context in random matrix theory, cf.\ \cite{Mi}, \cite{Ey}. \begin{lemma} For any $k\ge 1$, the $k$th mixed derivative

-is the joint cumulant of $k+1$ random variables $N G_N (u)$, $N G_N(v_1)$, \dots, $NG_N(v_k)$. \end{lemma} \begin{proof} We first note that the joint cumulants are invariant under addition of constants.
+is the joint cumulant of $k+1$ random variables $N G_N (u)$, $N G_N(v_1)$, \dots, $NG_N(v_k)$ with respect to the measure $\P$. \end{lemma} \begin{proof} We first note that the joint cumulants are invariant under addition of constants.
 Therefore, we can replace $N G_N (u)$ by $\Delta G_N(u)$ for the purpose of computing the cumulants.

 Further recall that one way to define the joint cumulant of $k+1$ bounded random variables $\xi_0,\dots,\xi_{k}$ is through

 Taking the derivative with respect to $t_0$ explicitly, we can rewrite this also as